Photo via Decoholic.

 Yes, these days personal gadgets tend to isolate people in their own cyber world, but you don’t have to feel hopeless.
 There are ways for you to use technology to engage your family as a unit—a movie night, for example!
 Here are some ideas for making the most of this evening activity for the whole family.

 Step 1 – Create Anticipation

 Set a date and talk it up ahead of time by mentioning a few key attractions.
 (Pizza from scratch, anyone?
 They don’t have to know it’s healthy!)

-Start by just choosing one Friday night, and if that goes well, ask everyone if it should happen again next week.
-If the first run-through doesn’t get two thumbs up, think about what went wrong and how you could work around it then reintroduce the idea with necessary edits a few months down the road.
+Start by just choosing one Friday night and, if that goes well, ask everyone if it should happen again the next week.
+If the first run-through doesn’t get two thumbs up, think about what went wrong and how to work around it, then reintroduce the idea with necessary edits a few weeks down the road.

 Step 2 – Find a Role for Any Aged Child

 Sneak in extended family time before the movie by asking for help with dinner.
 Use language like “If you wash the veggies, this pizza will be ready to eat even sooner!” to prompt kids’ engagement without it seeming like a command.
 As you know, kids rarely want to help with a “chore,” so plan ahead for how each person can help based on their age, attitude, and abilities.